4 Sources

 Copy Link

-The Trump administration is moving forward with plans to deploy the Pentagon's Open Price Exploration for National Security (OPEN) AI program to establish reference prices for critical minerals as part of a broader effort to build a global metals trading zone, according to three sources with direct knowledge of the initiative
+The Trump administration is preparing to deploy a Pentagon-created AI program to establish reference prices for critical minerals as part of an ambitious plan to build a global metals trading zone.
+According to three sources with direct knowledge of the effort, the U.S. Department of Defense's Open Price Exploration for National Security (OPEN) AI metals program will be used to set these benchmark prices

 1

 .
-Vice President JD Vance proposed earlier this month that the U.S. and more than 50 other countries impose reference prices at each stage of production, supported by adjustable tariffs to uphold pricing integrity2
+Vice President JD Vance proposed earlier this month that the U.S. and more than 50 other countries impose reference prices for critical minerals at each stage of production, backed by adjustable tariffs to uphold pricing integrity1

 Source: Jerusalem Post

-Launched in 2023 by the Pentagon's Defense Advanced Research Projects Agency (DARPA), the OPEN program was designed to calculate what metals should cost when labor, processing and other production costs are factored in, while explicitly factoring out alleged Chinese market manipulation
+Launched in 2023 by the Pentagon's Defense Advanced Research Projects Agency (DARPA), the OPEN program calculates what a metal should be priced at by factoring in labor, processing, and other production costs while attempting to strip out alleged market manipulation by China

 2